malchow24/google_homepage/README.md

-Recreation of the Google homepage
+Recreation of the Google homepage learning HTML and CSS

 Hosted on Netlify